WSU-mkijowski/lab-1-hashing-Fowus/README.md

 ```

 * How many words were in your dictionary?
+14
 * How many nonces did your code iterate over?
+31,231
 * What was the maximum number of hashes your code *could* compute given the above?
+Approximately 139,999,860
 * What did you think about Task 2?
 * Is there a better way than brute force to attempt to get higher valued coins?
 * Why or why not?